Hedge Fund Demystification

 Taxation of Hedge Funds

-The taxation of the profits returned to hedge fund investors is fairly straightforward.
+The taxation of the profits returned to investors is fairly straightforward.
 Profits are taxable at the applicable capital gains tax rate, depending on the holding period.
 Short-term capital gains are taxable at the investor’s ordinary income tax rate.
 Long-term capital gains are taxable at 15% or 20% depending on the investor’s bracket.

 Fund Manager Profit Taxation

 The taxation of profits generated by fund managers is trickier.
 Because hedge funds are in the business of maximizing profits on investments, the performance fees earned could be taxable as ordinary income.
-This is one of the main points of debate concerning hedge funds today.
+This is one of the main points of debate concerning funds today.
 However, most hedge funds receive capital gains tax treatment on their performance fees.

 Performance fees are typically classified as “carried interest,” which means that these fees depend on the overall performance of the fund.
 Carried interest provides an incentive for managers to maximize profits as their fee will reflect the fund’s performance.
 Carried interest is taxable as capital gains.
 The classification of carried interest depends on entity structure.
 Hedge funds are usually partnerships.
 In that structure, the managers are the general partners and investors are the limited partners.
 When the general partners receive their performance-based fees, the IRS considers this as carried interest.
 Many analysts view their type of arrangement as a loophole and argue that ordinary income treatment should apply.